DyadicGit/SelfishPoly/README.md

 - Let’s make it share one TypeScript types source between FE & BE

-- BE: The Post/Put request have validation, they fail if sent content doesn’t include word “Poly”
+- BE: The Post/Put request have validation, they fail if sent content doesn't include word “Poly”

 - BE: Databases can be any, even custom in memory. ~~(for future we can use AWS DynamoDB)~~